Direct-Entry-Program-Dulanga/SP-System/README.md

 # Student Payment System

-[comment]: <> (A simple Java FX Application to study and demonstrate many Java and SE related stuff.)

-JavaFx Application to
+Student Payment System is a Java Fx Application.
+It creates for Manage Payment details and course details.

 ### How to use this repo?

-1. Clone the repository first
+1. Clone the repository first  'git clone'

 ``git@github.com:Direct-Entry-Program-Dulanga/SP-System.git``